PurpleMyst/scylla/README.md

 requests so that it knows who the requests are coming from.
 You can read up on this method and on how to generate a token [here](https://developer.github.com/v3/#oauth2-token-sent-in-a-header).

+### Can't download patches on MacOS

+If you're on a MacOS higher than High Sierra, `pup` segfaults if installed via the method listed in the project's `README`.
+A simple `brew uninstall pup` then `brew install pup` installs a good version.

 ## Special Thanks